TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 47/Isaiah 47.3.md

 ---

-Thy nakedness shall be uncovered, yea, thy shame shall be seen: I will take vengeance, and will spare no man.
+Your nakedness shall be uncovered, yes, your shame shall be seen: I will take vengeance, and will spare no man."